hamza-cskn/obliviate-invs/.github/ISSUE_TEMPLATE/bug-report-technical-support.md

 - [ ] I explained the expected behavior.
 - [ ] I explained current behavior.
 - [ ] I shared console outputs or I said there is no output.
-- [ ] I do not assume that people already know what I am doing.
+- [ ] I did not assume that people already knew what I was doing.